 Conducting special education research that is applicable to and relevant for culturally/linguistically diverse and economically disadvantaged students calls for greater inclusivity within research teams and deeper collaboration with key stakeholders.
-Inclusivity is paramount to ensure that historically marginalized perspectives are incorporated within the research design (Arzubiaga, et al., 2008).
+Inclusivity is paramount to ensure that non-mainstream perspectives are incorporated within the research design (Arzubiaga, et al., 2008).
 Collaboration with key stakeholders (e.g., family members, teachers, neighborhood organizations, the students themselves) is central to ensuring research findings are relevant and applicable to students in complex real-world settings (Wasik & Coleman, 2019).
-Indeed, the failure to consider diverse perspectives and key collaborator input may be at the heart of why many wicked problems are so persistent (Coleman, et al., 2020).
-Inclusivity and partnership must be built into the entire research process from the beginning, framing the "problem" understudy through the transformation of research findings into policy and practice (Coleman, et al., 2021; Arzubiaga, et al., 2008; Skiba, et al., 2008).
-The inclusion of diverse stakeholders is important to inform research design and to ascertain which data metrics are important for defining "effectiveness" in diverse schools.
-As researchers, we miss the opportunity to expand beyond our traditional ways of knowing when diverse voices remain silenced in the research process.
+Indeed, the failure to consider non-mainstream perspectives and key stakeholder input may be at the heart of why many wicked problems are so persistent (Coleman, et al., 2020).
+Inclusivity and collaboration must be built into the entire research process from the beginning, framing the "problem" understudy through the transformation of research findings into policy and practice (Coleman, et al., 2021; Arzubiaga, et al., 2008; Skiba, et al., 2008).
 Trainor and Robertson (2020) explore how current research practices impact how we study diversity and equity and make the critical point that "...how we study a problem influences how we solve it." (p.
 2).

-Creating inclusive research teams is more complex than having a person of color or and individual with a disability on the team; teams need to consider members' cultural backgrounds, diverse range of dis/ability identities, areas of expertise represented on the team, and members' abilities to advocate, build coalitions, and collaborate with multiple stakeholders.
+Creating inclusive research teams is more complex than having a person of color on the team; teams need to consider members' cultural backgrounds, areas of expertise represented on the team, and members' abilities to advocate, build coalitions, and collaborate with multiple stakeholders.
 There are several ways that research teams can become more inclusive and representative, we recommend that researchers:

-- Build more diversity within the research team - Create advisory boards or panels that reflect diverse perspectives - Conduct focus groups, interviews, surveys to secure stakeholder input - Partner with stakeholders throughout the research process.
+- Build more diversity within the research team - Create advisory boards or panels that reflect non-mainstream perspectives - Conduct focus groups, interviews, surveys to secure stakeholder input - Partner with stakeholders throughout the research process.

-The purpose of becoming more inclusive and representative in research is to improve outcomes for students served within special education and along the continuum of gifts and talents, including students from racially diverse, historically marginalized backgrounds and economically disadvantaged groups.
+The purpose of becoming more inclusive and representative in research is to improve outcomes for students served within special education, including students from culturally/linguistically diverse and economically disadvantaged groups.
 By products of being more inclusive and representative in our research practices may also include: expanded opportunities for collaboration across stakeholder groups; increased applicability of research findings to real-world contexts; and improved translation of research findings to policy and practice (Waski & Coleman, 2019).

-Section II: The Importance of Disaggregated Data within Evidenced-Based Intervention Studies our nation necessitates that researchers account for contextually nuanced characteristics of students found in their study's population samples, such as racial, ethnic, linguistic, gender, and socioeconomic status.
-The United States has experienced a population growth of 23 million citizens who identify as Asian, Latinx, African American, or more than one race.
-The 2020 U.S. Census data underscore the importance of establishing a requirement that researchers report disaggregated demographic data of racially, linguistically, gender, and economically diverse youth within their intervention studies.
+Section II: The Importance of Disaggregated Data within Evidenced-Based Intervention Studies

+In this section, we emphasize the importance of reporting disaggregated data.
+Increased diversity in our nation necessitates that researchers account for contextually nuanced characteristics of students found in their study's population samples, such as racial, ethnic, linguistic, and socio-economic status.
+The United States has experienced a population growth of 23 million citizens who identify as Asian, Latin@, African American, or more than one race.
+The 2020 U.S. Census data underscore the importance of establishing a requirement that researchers report disaggregated demographic data of culturally/linguistically and economically diverse youth within their intervention studies.
 In this section, we explore notions of diversity and press upon the need to embrace lenses of equity, social justice, and anti-racism.
-Our ability to engage in inclusive conversations about cultural differences increases trustworthiness among historically marginalized and economically diverse learners and family members who are beneficiaries of our investigations.
+Our ability to engage in inclusive conversations about cultural differences increases trustworthiness among culturally/linguistically and economically diverse learners and family members who are beneficiaries of our investigations.